-Diseases and Pests that Require Pre-Plant Action and Continued Prevention
+Pests that Require Pre-Plant Action and Continued Prevention

-Some pests cause fundamental problems in vineyard survivability and can't be managed through cultural practices or pesticide spray programs as can the disease, insect and weed pests described above.
-Below are some major considerations with regard to two vineyard pests: viruses and nematodes.
+Some pests cause fundamental problems in vineyard survivability and can't be managed through cultural practices or pesticide spray programs as can the disease, insect, and weed pests described above.
+On pages 24 and 25 are some major considerations with regard to two vineyard pests: viruses and nematodes.
 Both should be considered prior to planting a vineyard and in sustainability and longevity of vineyard blocks once established.